Uberi/speech_recognition/README.rst

 Higher ``chunk_size`` values help avoid triggering on rapidly changing ambient noise, but also makes detection less sensitive.
 This value, generally, should be left at its default.

-This class is a context manager, and is designed to be used with ``with`` statements:
+Instances of this class are context managers, and are designed to be used with ``with`` statements:

 .. code:: python